 When she came to us, Rosie was unsure about using social media to promote her business.
 Most of the trending accounts didn’t represent what yoga is really about – and they certainly didn’t chime with her own views.

 “I wanted to know how I could use social media in a way that was authentic to me, and appropriate for my audience.”

-Rosie attended a range of our social media courses, including the new podcasting course.
+Rosie attended a range of our social media courses, including the social media strategy course and the new podcasting course.

 “The courses were super-useful.
 They were very well put together, with really accessible content.
 I realised I didn’t need to post every day, or tweet endlessly.
 It helped me find my own social media strategy.”

 For Rosie’s business, the podcasting course was a game changer.
 She decided to launch a podcast, Yoga Rose.

 “It covered all the stuff I was missing before.
 The course was very practical, and helped me refine my ideas before launching the podcast.”

 In the first 3 months after attending the course, Rosie broadcast 20 podcasts and generated 3,000 listens.

 Having started with few followers, she now has a loyal community on social media.
 People have really engaged with Rosie on social.
 They like her style.